What is so great about Pokemon Go?! The latest smart phone app to bring Augmented Reality (AR) to video gaming, Pokemon Go has exploded in popularity.

 Even if you were a die-hard critic of video games, or were tech-averse, you would have heard of the latest craze in the game world – Pokemon Go!

-Pokemon actually was created in 1995, as a video game for Nintendo Game Boy handheld.
+Pokemon was actually created in 1995, as a video game for Nintendo Game Boy handheld.
 It was called Pokemon Red.
 In the game, players inhabited a fictional land, trying to get ‘pocket monsters’ and use them to win over other monsters in battles.

 Since then, Pokemon had given rise to a series of video games, trading cards, animated television series and other media.
 It had become the second most popular video –game based franchise, second only to Nintendo’s Mario series.